stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/psykal_opencl/README.md

     > make device_binary

-Since this process can take a long time it is convenient to launch the building process detach from the terminal session with:
+Since this process can take a long time it is convenient to launch the building process detached from the terminal session with:

     > make device_binary_nohup

 There are equivalent ``device_binary_tasks`` and ``device_binary_tasks_nohup``
 to compile a task-based version of the OpenCL kernels.
+Currently this is constrained to a single problem size set by a define pre-processor parameter in the ``allkernel_tasks.cl`` (set by default to 250x250 problem sizes).

 ## Running ##